Airbus jet re-launch heralds busy aerospace show

 Boeing’s newest customer, UK airline Monarch Airlines, looks set to confirm it defected from Airbus after a tough competition for 30 jets worth some $3 billion, first reported by Reuters.

-Qatar Airways may finalise a $19 billion order for 50 Boeing 777-9X 406-seat airliners and place an order for 25 or more Airbus A320-family aircraft, industry sources said.
+Qatar Airways may finalize a $19 billion order for 50 Boeing 777-9X 406-seat airliners and place an order for 25 or more Airbus A320-family aircraft, industry sources said.

-Boeing will also be hoping to secure a long-awaited order for its 737 MAX from lessor ILFC, recently acquired by Dutch lessor AerCap, which may also order 50 Airbus A321 aircraft.
+Boeing will also be hoping to secure a long-awaited order for its 737 MAX from lessor ILFC, recently acquired by Dutch lessor AerCap (AER.N), which may also order 50 Airbus A321 aircraft.

-Other major leasing companies such as Air Lease Corp , CIT Leasing, BOC Aviation and others are shopping this week, industry sources said.
+Other major leasing companies such as Air Lease Corp (AL.N), CIT Leasing (CIT.N), BOC Aviation and others are shopping this week, industry sources said.

 Doubts over the future of the A350-800 have meanwhile left Airbus with the problem of converting 34 remaining orders.